m13253/dns-over-https/Readme.md

 ## License

-DNS-over-HTTPS is licensed under [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE) version 3 or later.
+DNS-over-HTTPS is licensed under [GNU Affero General Public License](LICENSE) version 3 or later.
 That means, if you improved DNS-over-HTTPS or fixed a bug, you **must** disclose your modification to the public, so that others may benefit from your modification, in the same way you receive benefits from this project.